matloff/fasteR/README.md

 ## <a name="edt"> </a> Lesson 13: Text Editing

-In trying out our function **zeroIndices** above, you probably use your computer's mouse to copy-and-paste from this tutorial into your machine.
+In trying out our function **zeroIndices** above, you probably used your computer's mouse to copy-and-paste from this tutorial into your machine.
 Your screen would then look like this: